 Issues/concerns may be brought forward verbally or in writing.
 If the concern is directly related to a program, families should speak directly with program staff.
 If the concern is regarding a staff member, families should address this with the director.
 If the concern is regarding the director, families should address this with the Regional Manager or Vice President of Children's Educational Services.
 Responses and outcomes will be provided by staff and/or management to families verbally, or in writing upon request within 2 business days.
 The level of detail provided to the parent/guardian will respect and maintain the confidentiality of all parties involved.
 The person who raised the issue/concern will be fair, impartial, and respectful to parties involved.
-Every issue and concerns will be fair, impartial, and respectful to parties involved.
-The privacy of parents/guardians, children, staff, students and volunteers, except when information must be disclosed for legal reasons (e.g. to the Ministry of Education, College of Early Childhood Educators, law enforcement authorities or a Children's Aid Society).
+Every issue and concerns will be treated confidentially, and every effort will be made to protect the privacy of parents/guardians, children, staff, students and volunteers, except when information must be disclosed for legal reasons (e.g. to the Ministry of Education, College of Early Childhood Educators, law enforcement authorities or a Children's Aid Society).